Thank you for your interest in adopting from Helping Paws!

 All adoptable pets are listed on our website, however, the best way to find a new furry companion is by visiting us in person — after all you might just meet your new best friend!

 Before you begin the process of adopting a new animal companion, take some time to think about the commitment you are making and ask yourself if this is the right time for you to adopt.
 Helping Paws is excited to guide you in choosing a pet, share information about their history and behavior while at Helping Paws, and provide resources as needed.
 Our experienced staff and directors are available to help you find the perfect companion and have a great sense for matching up the right pet with the right family.

 Finding a great match can take time so we want you to relax around the animals and let them get to know you too.
 Remember, adopting a dog or cat is a long term commitment and we want you and your family to make sure you are ready for it.

 Adoption not only gives a deserving pet a loving home, it also helps to save the lives of many other pets in our shelter and beyond.

-*A $50.00 rebate will be refunded to the owner upon proof of completion of an obedience training class within 6 months of the adoption date.
+*A $50.00 rebate for puppies will be issued upon proof of obedience completion within 6 months of adoption

 What Adoption Fees Include